-A few minutes later the elevator doors opened and we helped the first load of people that we’d rescued from the top floor step out onto the ground level plaza in front of the building.
-A girl fainted in my arms when she realized where the elevator had deposited them.
+A few minutes later the elevator doors opened and we helped the first load of people that we’d rescued from the top floors step out onto the plaza in front of the building.
+Everyone was mobile, except for the lady who fainted in my arms when she realized where the elevator had deposited them.
 I glanced over to the line of waiting ambulances.

 “You guys go back and get the next load.”
 I said to Vlad and Shai’Hara-Lee.
 “I’ll get these guys organized.”

 They nodded and climbed back into the elevator.
-The doors slid shut and ‘Lana extended the field to pluck the elevator from the plaza, pull it up through the air and began lowering it back towards the hole in the roof.
-I looked away and began to carry the girl over to the line of first responders.
+The doors slid shut as ‘Lana extended the field to pluck the elevator from the plaza.
+She pulled it up outside the building, then began lowering it back towards the hole in the roof.
+I carried the girl over to the line of first responders with the other rescuees trailing.
 Most of them were still trying to take it all in.
 I grinned.

 “We’ll be bringing them down one load at a time.”
-I announced.
+I announced loudly.
 “There’s just over 200 of them.”
 I paused.
 Nothing.
 “A little help?”

 Their eyes were wide as they passed him over to their colleagues, then turned and waited for the next elevator ‘up’.